gftf2011/arch-unit-js/business/projectFiles_inDirectory_should_onlyDependsOn_check.md

 **Result**: ✅ PASS - `PerfectUseCase.ts` imports ONLY from `domain` and `infrastructure`

-### Scenario 5: File has dependencies and ALL patterns are present (plus additional non-matching dependencies)
+### Scenario 5: File has dependencies with additional non-matching dependencies
 ```
 project/
 ├── src/